mvn-daipham2-hn/design_pattern_with_dart/strategy_pattern/README.md

 > Program to an interface, not an implementation.

+Design your code to depend on abstractions (interfaces) rather than concrete implementations (classes).
+This promotes flexibility, allowing you to swap different implementations without changing the code that depends on them.

 > Favor composition over inheritance.

 Creating systems using composition gives you a lot more flexibility.

-Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you change behavior at runtime.
+Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you **change behavior at runtime** as long as the object you’re composing with implements the correct behavior interface.

 ## Noted Points:
 1. Take what varies and “encapsulate” it so it won’t affect the rest of your code.